 On 30 November 2009, HPC signed a 25-year concession agreement to sell 1,473MW of the net available-for-sale power output to EGAT.
 It will further sell 100MW to Electricité du Laos (EDL) under a 25-year power purchase agreement (PPA), while the remaining will be lost in transmission.

-A 67km-long, 500kV double-circuit overhead transmission line is being constructed to transmit the power generated by the plant to Thai-Laos border.
+A 67km-long, 500kV double-circuit overhead transmission line is being constructed to transmit the power generated by the plant to the Thai-Laos border.

-A consortium of China National Electric Equipment Corporation, Harbin Power Engineering, Harbin Boiler, Harbin Turbine, and Harbin Electric Machinery was awarded the engineering, procurement and construction (EPC) contract for the Hongsa power project.
+A consortium of China National Electric Equipment Corporation, Harbin Power Engineering, Harbin Boiler, Harbin Turbine and Harbin Electric Machinery was awarded the engineering, procurement and construction (EPC) contract for the Hongsa power project.